revaturelabs/interviewquestions/Java/OOP/ClassesAndObjects.md

 <blockquote>

-- Interfaces and Abstract classes cant be initialized because they have abstract methods, so its not possibel to create an object for an Interface. but while creating an anonymous class an object can be created for interface and abstract method.
+- Interfaces and Abstract classes cant be initialized because they have abstract methods, so its not possibel to create an object for an Interface,but while creating an anonymous class an object can be created for interface and abstract method.

 ``` java